gbertuzzi05/BERTLINUX/README.md

 I compiled the kernel with general settings and added support for a few drivers I installed LXDE (Lightweight X11 Desktop Environment) as Desktop Environment and some tools for basic use as a text editors (Bluefish for the desktop, nano and vim for the CLI), a WEB browser (palemoon), process manager (top and htop) and programming tools (gcc, g++ and python3).

-the kernel version is 6.4.12 and has been compiled with the default configuration

 # WHAT WORKS